-A general overview of methods for signal detection and recommendations for their application are provided in the report of the CIOMS Working Group VIII Practical aspects of signal detection in pharmacovigilance and empirical results on various aspects of signal detection obtained from the IMI PROTECT project have been summarised in Good signal detection practices: evidence from IMI PROTECT (Drug Saf 2016;39:469-90).
+A general overview of methods for signal detection and recommendations for their application are provided in the report of the CIOMS Working Group VIII Practical aspects of signal detection in pharmacovigilance and empirical results on various aspects of signal detection obtained from the IMI PROTECT project have been summarised in Good Signal Detection Practices: Evidence from IMI PROTECT.
+(Drug Saf.
+2016;39(6):469-90).

 The FDA’s Guidance for Industry-Good Pharmacovigilance Practices and Pharmacoepidemiologic Assessment provides best practice for documenting, assessing and reporting individual case safety reports and case series and for identifying, evaluating, investigating and interpreting safety signals, including recommendations on data mining techniques and use of pharmacoepidemiological studies.

-The revised guidance on Routine signal detection methods in EudraVigilance describes methods (statistical and clinical information based) for screening adverse reactions and used by the European Medicines Agency, national competent authorities and Marketing Authorisation Holders.
+The revised guidance on Screening for adverse reactions in EudraVigilance describes methods (statistical and clinical information based) for screening adverse reactions and used by the European Medicines Agency, national competent authorities and Marketing Authorisation Holders.
 For the methods recommended, it addresses elements of their interpretation, their potential advantages and limitations and the evidence behind.
 Areas of uncertainty, that require resolution before firm recommendations can be made, are also mentioned.

 A more recent proposal involves a broadening of the basis for computational screening of individual case safety reports, by considering multiple aspects of the strength of evidence in a predictive model.
 This approach combines disproportionality analysis with features such as the number of well-documented reports, the number of recent reports and geographical spread of the case series (Improved statistical signal detection in pharmacovigilance by combining multiple strength-of-evidence aspects in vigiRank.
 Drug Saf 2014;37(8):617–28).
-In a similar spirit, logistic regression has been proposed to combine a disproportionality measure with a measure of unexpectedness for the time-to-onset distribution (Use of logistic regression to combine two causality criteria for signal detection in vaccine spontaneous report data, Drug Saf 2014;37(12):1047-57).
+In a similar spirit, logistic regression has been proposed to combine a disproportionality measure with a measure of unexpectedness for the time-to-onset distribution (Use of logistic regression to combine two causality criteria for signal detection in vaccine spontaneous report data, Drug Saf.
+2014;37(12):1047-57).
 In A prediction model‐based algorithm for computer‐assisted database screening of adverse drug reactions in the Netherlands (Pharmacoepidemiol Drug Saf.
 2018;27(2):199-205), five relevant characteristics (number of reports, disproportionality, Naranjo score, proportion of MAH reports, proportion of HCP reports) were chosen as potential predictors in the model and tested against the presence in the SPC of each unique drug‐ADR association at the time of the analysis.
 All candidate predictors were included into the final model with an increased screening efficiency.
 The authors comment that the choice of candidate predictors may depend on each spontaneous report databases but that the method of generating a prediction model‐based priority list of signals could be useful in other databases.

 The role of data mining in pharmacovigilance (Expert Opin Drug Saf 2005;4(5):929-48) explains how signal detection algorithms work and addresses questions regarding their validation, comparative performance, limitations and potential for use and misuse in pharmacovigilance.